stefancroft/stefancroft/README.md

 - ⚡ Fun fact: ...
 -->

-Hi, I'm Stefan.
+I'm Stefan.
 I have over 7 years industry experience working on all things web related.
 From building small to high profile WordPress websites, one page landing pages, emails, dynamic digital display ads and many more.
 I work at <a href="https://www.feedagency.xyz" >Feedagency</a> in the UK as a Web developer.

 - 🔭 I’m currently working on a Custom starter WP theme based on Bathe and also a Web application UI.
 - 🌱 I’m aiming to learn React very soon.